When Your Baby Won’t Stop Crying

 Exhaustion, rapidly shifting hormones, and a challenging child might make you feel frustrated, sad, or even depressed.
 If you find yourself feeling depressed, worthless, or resentful or indifferent towards your baby, don’t try to wait it out.
-Get some help.
+See: Postpartum Depression and the Baby Blues

 If your baby has challenges (like constant crying, fussiness, or unresponsiveness) that get in the way of emotional connection, bonding and attachment may suffer.
 The following attachment milestones can help you recognize your baby’s attachment progress.